nixon-voxell/apu_final_year_project/introduction.typ

 === Slow iteration time and feedback loops in development

-While hot-reloading is applicable for the layout and styling (and simple logic to some extend) of a content.
+While hot-reloading is applicable for the layout and styling (and simple logic to some extent) of a content.
-In an Unreal Engine UI tutorial titled "UMG Best Practices" by #cite(<umgpractices2019>, form: "prose"), the author concluded that logic should be kept in the C++ language and Unreal Blueprints.
+In an Unreal Engine UI tutorial titled "UMG Best Practices" by #cite(<umgpractices2019>, form: "prose"), the author concluded that logic should be kept in the C++ language (code) and Unreal Blueprints (visual scripting).
 It showcases that a WYSIWYG editor would not be capable of hot-reloading complex logic as these can only be achieved using code, which in most cases, requires a re-compilation.
 This could lead to frustration and lost of creativity due to the slow feedback loop.